google/youtube-8m/README.md

 curl data.yt8m.org/download.py | partition=1/video_level/train mirror=us python
 ```

-If you are located outside of the US you should change the flag `mirror` to
+If you are located outside of the US you should change the flag 'mirror' to
-`eu` for Europe and `asia` for Asia to speedup the transfer of the files.
+'eu' for Europe and 'asia' for Asia to speedup the transfer of the files.

-Change `train` to `validate`/`test` and re-run the command to download the
+Change 'train' to 'validate'/'test' and re-run the command to download the
 other splits of the dataset, if necessary.

-Change `video_level` to `frame_level` to download the frame-level features.
+Change 'video_level' to 'frame_level' to download the frame-level features.
 The
 frame-level features take about 1.71TB of space.
 You can set the environment
-variable `shard` to `m,n` to download only m/n-th of the data.
+variable 'shard' to 'm,n' to download only m/n-th of the data.
 For example, to
 download 1/100-th of the frame-level features from the training set, assuming
 you are located in the US, run: